owenmcateer/Project-Aureole/README.md

 ![Project Aureole LED disc](./photos/Inside.png "Project Aureole LED disc")

-**Aureole** is a programmable LED disc consisting or 24 arms each made up of 21 RGB LEDs.
+**Aureole** is a programmable LED disc consisting of 24 arms each made up of 21 RGB LEDs.
 Powered by an Arduino ESP8266 and [Canvas Cast](https://github.com/owenmcateer/canvas-cast).
 Animations can be streamed over Wifi/USB or programmed directed on the Arduino.

 If you'd like to know how it was built or build your own one, see my [build guide here](./how-to-build/README.md).